|

 sarcasm was so thick that those around him heard what he really meant,

-"Jehova's contemptuous little dirt bags."
+"Jehova's contemptuous little dung bags."
 His mood swings

 were far reaching and calloused.